 - a) Corporate Financial Reporting - i.
 To review and recommend acceptance or otherwise of accounting policies, principles and practices. - ii.
 To review the quarterly results and annual financial statements of the Company and Group before submission to the Board.
-The review should focus primarily on: - · any changes in existing or implementation of new accounting policies; - · major judgement areas, significant and unusual events; - significant adjustments resulting from audit; - the going concern assumptions; - · compliance with accounting standards; and - compliance with the Main Market Listing Requirements of Bursa Securities and other legal and statutory requirements. - iii.
-To review with management and the external auditors the results of the audit, including any difficulties encountered. - b) Enterprise-wide Risk Management - To review the adequacy of and to provide independent assurance to the Board of the effectiveness of risk management functions in the Group. - ii.
+The review should focus primarily on: - · any changes in existing or implementation of new accounting policies; - major judgement areas, significant and unusual events; - · significant adjustments resulting from audit; - the going concern assumptions; - compliance with accounting standards; and - compliance with the Main Market Listing Requirements of Bursa Securities and other legal and statutory requirements. - iii.
+To review with management and the External Auditors the results of the audit, including any difficulties encountered. - b) Enterprise-wide Risk Management - i.
+To review the adequacy of and to provide independent assurance to the Board the effectiveness of risk management functions in the Group. - ii.
 To ensure that the principles and requirements of managing risk are consistently adopted throughout the Group. - iii.
-To deliberate on the key risk issues highlighted by Group Risk Management Committee in their reports to Audit Committee.
+To deliberate on the key risk issues highlighted by Group Risk Management Committee in their reports to Audit Committee. - c) Internal Control - i.
+To assess the quality and effectiveness of the systems of internal control and the efficiency of the Group's operations. - ii.
+To review the findings on internal control in the Group by Internal and External Auditors. - iii.
+To review and approve the Statement on Risk Management and Internal Control and Governance for the Annual Report as required under the Main Market Listing Requirements of Bursa Securities. - d) Internal Audit - i.
+To approve the Corporate Audit Charters of internal audit functions in the Group. - ii.
+To ensure that the internal audit functions have appropriate standing in the Group and have the necessary authority and resources to carry out their work.
+This includes a review of the organisational structure, resources, budgets and qualifications of the internal audit personnel.